Formalizing Africa's domestic workers remains an elusive dream | DW | 29.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Millions of domestic workers in Africa continue to work under sometimes appalling conditions with very little pay.
-Trade unionists are now calling to integrate them into the formal sector.
+Trade unionists are increasingly calling for them to be integrated into the formal sector.

+Despite their significant contribution to the economy, domestic workers are poorly paid and lack basic labor protections

 Juliet, 20, works as a household helper in Uganda's capital Kampala.
 Her employer has not paid her for the last five months, and her total back wages now add up to about $150 (€133).